aliaskevin/QR-code-component/README.md

-# QR-code-component
+# QR code project
-QR code project
+This was part of a challenge from https://www.frontendmentor.io/ A good start to learn positioning items in HTML using CSS.